 On arrival, you will be able to park your bike at a parking lot monitored by the local chap but remember to have some spare change with you.

-Next up is Tam Coc Lake, the star of the village, abundant with sampan.
-These long narrow boats are just waiting to take you on a fascinating journey.
-Sit on the crescent shaped steps leading into the lake and take a moment to admire the beauty of the towering karst in the distance whilst soaking up the peacefulness of the place.
+Next up is Tam Coc Lake, the star of the village, abundant with sampan (old Chinese rowing boats).
+These long narrowboats are just waiting to take you on a fascinating journey.
+Sit on the crescent-shaped steps leading into the lake and take a moment to admire the beauty of the towering karst in the distance whilst soaking up the peacefulness of the place.

 This is also a great option as nothing is too far away.
 Therefore you can easily get around and do the sightseeing at your own pace, just be aware of stray dogs down some of the alleyways.

 Have some extra time to explore further?
-Then you should visit the Imperial Hoa Lu, a former capital of Vietnam.
-Here you will be able to explore tombs, temples and pagodas built to celebrate the Vietnamese emperors and their sons.
-Each with its own stunning limestone karst backdrop tells a story of the ancient Imperial Vietnam in the 10th and 11th century.
+Then you should visit the Imperial Hoa Lu, the former capital of Vietnam between 10th-11th centuries.
+Here you will be able to explore ancient tombs, temples and pagodas built to celebrate the Vietnamese emperors and their sons.
+Each with its own stunning limestone karst backdrop tells a story of ancient Imperial Vietnam from almost a thousand years ago!

 8. Visit Trang An and Hang May Cave